hankchiutw/elasticsearch-extend/README.md

 > Connect to an elasticsearch server

 ##### es.isConnected
-> Indicate wheather elasticsearch connected or not
+> Indicate whether elasticsearch connected or not

 ##### es.model(modelName, mapping)
 > Register a model